lovishhamal/Bluesheep/README.md

 ```
    1. Install Node js and yarn on your machine
-   2. Copy the repo from Code button
+   2. Copy the repo link from Code button

    Openn your terminal and make a project dfolder